palvarezc/b-decay-unbinned-machine-fit/README.md

 Further work:

 * Tune the optimizer better to improve fitting performance and quality.
+* Add support for B0 bar (implement CP-averaged and CP-asymmetric observables)
 * Add background.
 Will need B-meson mass term in PDF, a background event generator composed of polynomials, and fitting based on nuisance parameters for those polynomials.